Selective machine learning of doubly robust functionals: Challenges of selective machine learning for doubly robust inference

 \section{Challenges of selective machine learning for doubly robust inference}

 We describe the proposed selection procedure in estimating average treatment effect as a running example, while the method readily applies to other doubly robust functionals.
-To simplify the notation, we mainly focus on counterfactual mean $\psi_0=E[Y_1]$.
+To simplify the notation, we mainly focus on counterfactual mean $\psi_0=E[Y_1]$, where $Y_1$ is the potential outcome under an intervention that sets treatment to value $1$.
 It is well known that under consistency, strong ignorability, and positivity assumptions,

 The first representation is known as outcome regression as it depends on the regression of $Y$ on $\left( A,X\right) $; the second is inverse probability weighting with weights depending on the propensity score \citep{10.2307/2335942}; the third representation is known as doubly robust as it relies on outcome regression or propensity score model to be correct but not necessarily both.
-In fact, the doubly robust representation is based on the efficient influence function of $\psi _{0}$, which will be used as our estimating equation for $\psi_0$ for the proposed selection procedure.
+In fact, the doubly robust representation is based on the efficient influence function of $\psi _{0}$ with $p(X)=1/\pr(A=1|X),$ $b(X)= E(Y|A=1,X)$, $h_1(O)=-A, h_2(O)=1, h_3(O)=AY, h_4(O)=0$ defined in~\eqref{eq:H}, which will be used as our estimating equation for $\psi_0$ for the proposed selection procedure.